 15. New York Islanders (1995-97)

-For some reason, the Islanders ditched their iconic blue and orange jerseys for these strange creations.
+For some reason, the Islanders ditched their iconic blue and orange jerseys for this strange creation of a color scheme.
 From the weird Islander man on the front to the crooked name plates across the back, these things are still just awful to look at.

 14. San Diego Padres (1970s)

 When you talk about terrible color combinations, this one might take the cake.
 Brown and yellow on a baseball jersey?
 What is this, a burnt hot dog with mustard?
-The Padres did have Baseball Hall of Famer Dave Winfield, who went on a 12-year run of MLB All-Star selections starting in 1976, so at least something positive came out of seeing these.
+The Padres did have Baseball Hall of Famer Dave Winfield, who went on a 12-year run of MLB All-Star selections starting in 1976, so at least something positive came out of seeing these eyesores.

 13. Seattle Seahawks (2015-Present)

 Seattle wins the award for the most squint-worthy uniforms on this list.
-I’ve heard of being flashy, but these Nike “Action Green” alternate jerseys are just ridiculous.
+I've heard of being flashy for a football team, but these Nike "Action Green" alternate jerseys are just ridiculous.
 I wonder if they glow in the dark?
 Leave the neon green uniforms to Oregon.

 12. Toronto Raptors (1995-98)

 When Toronto first put an NBA team on the floor, they were wearing this Barney-purple dinosaur jerseys that look like they belonged in the kid’s show.
-While FanBuzz’s Brett Regan laments this choice in a show of support for Damon Stoudamire, these things are too weird to leave off the list.
+While some lament this choice in a show of support for Damon Stoudamire, these things are too weird to leave off the list.